thkukuk/atomic-updates_and_etc/README.md

 #### Analysis

-An analysis of configuration files in `/etc` shows, that already many applications supports `.d` directories with configuration snippets (aliases.d, ant.d, bash-completion.d, chrony.d, cron.d, depmod.d, dnsmasq.d dracut.conf.d,
+An analysis of configuration files in `/etc` on an openSUSE Tumbleweed installation shows, that already many applications supports `.d` directories with configuration snippets (aliases.d, ant.d, bash-completion.d, chrony.d, cron.d, depmod.d, dnsmasq.d dracut.conf.d, grub.d, issue.d, logrotate.d,
-grub.d, issue.d, logrotate.d, modprobe.d, netconfig.d, sudoers.d, sysctl.d,
+modprobe.d, netconfig.d, sudoers.d, sysctl.d,  ...) and there are already
-...) and there are already applications, which installs their default configuration file in `/usr/share/defaults/<application>` (at-spi2, telemetrics,...).
+applications, which installs their default configuration file in `/usr/share/defaults/<application>` (at-spi2, telemetrics,...).
 So let's combine that.

 Look at first at Linux-PAM
 We have: